Change (Every Little Thing album)

 Change is the ninth album of the Japanese pop rock group Every Little Thing, released on March 24, 2010.
-Mitsuru Igarashi.

 Background information

 The band's 36th single "Dream Goes On", was released on September 23, 2009, and marked a highlight as the return of Mitsuru Igarashi working with the band after 9 years.
 Igarashi had major involvement in the recording of the album; he composed most of its songs, and co-arranged all songs along with Mochida and Ito (minus the instrumentals).
 As for lyrics, he also wrote "Spearmint", which was previously included as a b-side of "Dream Goes On".